Owen-Allen/photo-notes/README.md

 # photo-notes

-### What is it?
+## What is it?

-Photo Notes is a tool meant to help students take notes in the online environment, but can also be used for convenience.
-When taking notes, it often helps to have the professors images and diagrams nested inside of your notes.
-When using markdown, this can be inconvenient to do in class.
-Using photoNotes, you can take a screenshot of your lecture as its playing and move it to whichever images directory you'd like to use for your class.
-PhotoNotes also creates a markdown insertion link so that you can view the image within your notes.
+photo-notes is a tool meant to help students take notes in the online environment.
+As a student, it is useful to include the images and diagrams from your lectures inside of your notes.
+When taking notes in Markdown, it can be inconvenient to transfer the files and create the insertion link manually during class.  photo-notes does this work for you, so that all you need to do is take a screenshot and paste the automatically created insertion link into your notes.

-### How does it work?
+## How does it work?

 The tool works by monitoring new input in whatever directory your screenshots are automatically sent to.
-When a new file is added to that directory when the program is running, it moves that file to whichever folder the user specifies at start time.
+When a new file is added to that directory, it moves that file to whichever folder the user specifies at start time.

 ## SETUP